The danger of poisons

 In fact, because the hectic routine of getting dinner on the table causes so many

 lapses in parental attention, late afternoon has come to be known as "the arsenic

 hour" by poison center personnel.

-What to do if a poisoning occurs
+What to do if a poisoning happens

 If you find your child with an open or empty container of a toxic substance, your

 child may have been poisoned.
 Stay calm, act quickly, and follow these guidelines:

 If the substance is still in the child's mouth, make him or her spit it out or remove

 it with your fingers (keep this along with any other evidence of what the child has

 Do not follow instructions on packaging regarding poisoning because these are often